purushothamr01/ReconKit/README.md

 # ReconX 🔎
-### A personal Reconnaissance Framework for Bug Bounty
+### A Personal Reconnaissance Framework for Bug Bounty

     "██████╗ ███████╗ ██████╗ ██████╗ ███╗   ██╗██╗  ██╗\n"
     "██╔══██╗██╔════╝██╔════╝██╔═══██╗████╗  ██║╚██╗██╔╝\n"